MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/step-by-step-guides/Utilize Microsoft Defender for Office 365 in SharePoint Online.md

 ---
 title: Utilize Microsoft Defender for Office 365 in SharePoint Online
-description: The steps to ensure you are getting value from Microsoft Defender for Office 365 within SharePoint Online and OneDrive for Business search.product: search.appverid: ms.prod: m365-security
+description: Steps to ensure that you get value from Microsoft Defender for Office 365 within SharePoint Online and OneDrive for Business search.product: search.appverid: ms.prod: m365-security